lf1-io/padl/SECURITY.md

   provide details.

-If you believe that an existing (public) issue is security-related, please send an email to `EMAIL`.
+If you believe that an existing (public) issue is security-related, please send an email to `padl@lf1.io`.
 The email should include the issue ID and a short description of why it should be handled according to this security policy.